lucalevi/network-availability/README.md

+# Network
-# Network-availability
+# Availability
-Script for calculating the yearly and monthly availability of a given network, with output tables and charts.
+This program calculates yearly and monthly availability of a certain network, with output tables and charts.

-"Availability" is how much a network (roads, trains, trams...) is negatively affected by segments with low speed or total blocks (e.g. due to construction sites.)
+Availability is how a network (roads, trains, trams...) is negatively influenced with segments having a low speed and/or total blocks (e.g. due to construction sites; these impede the regualar effort of the network.)

-## Purpose of the whole thing
+## Purpose of the project
-Imagine you are a big national provider of public transport services.
-Or a large municipality.
-Or something else who has to do with networks like roads or railroads.

-Most likelely, not all of your network will work at maximum speed and efficiency all the time: You might have construction sites that limit the speed at which to travel - or that block certain segments of the network overall!
+If your network never works at maximum efficiency all the time;
+If you are a construction service industrial company;
+If your clients want to know when you are going with the new innovations;

+This is a project you might be curious with;
-All these total or partial blocks lower the efficiency of the network.
-If you have an underperforming network you will hear users complaining as well!
+Total or partial blocks having negative influence the efficiency of the network will underperform your network's availability; you will hear users complaining as well!

-Your goal is to maximise the efficiency - or "availability" - of the network.
-But how much is your network available?
-How did it perform in the last years?
-Are there seasonality patterns that emerge?
-Do certain months perform better than others?
-How much will those works you have to do next year will impact the avaiablity (and therefore customer satisfaction)?
+If thy goal is maximising the efficiency of the network;
+If thou want to know: "is my network available?"
+"Are there seasonality patterns that emerge?
+Do certain months perform better than others?"
+"How much will our construction works with next year's planning impact the network efficiency (and customer satisfaction)? "

-Here is where this program comes into play...
+Your boss will be curious of having a read of this program comes into play...

 ### A simple solution to calculate the network availabiltiy
 Wether you are the Swiss [SBB CFF FFS](https://company.sbb.ch/en/home.html), the French [SNCF](https://www.sncf.com/en) or the Italian [Trenitalia](https://www.trenitalia.com/en.html), you are interested in knowing how your network is performing.